Tennessee Recovery Court Provides Drug Addicts An Alternative To Jail

 When Donald Trump won the presidential election, he made a pledge to every citizen: that he would be president for all Americans.
 In the weeks before Trump's inauguration, we're going to hear about some of the communities that make up this nation, from the people who know them best, in our series Finding America.

-In Roane County, Tennessee, the legal and personal costs of the opioid epidemic collide at the county courthouse.
+In Roane County, Tenn., the legal and personal costs of the opioid epidemic collide at the county courthouse.

 This piece was produced by Matt Shafer Powell and Jess Mador of Localore: Finding America, a national production of AIR, the Association of Independents in Radio.
 Find more stories at NPR and at Finding America.